Many thanks to the other members of the Manuever Air Support Working Group who have contributed their ideas and expertise.

 Another interesting application of airships for the developing world is as a flying hospital.
 Currently some sterling work is being done with a converted airliner, but obviously this can only land in areas with airports that can handle large jet aircraft.
 This means many people in remote areas will never be able to reach medical aid.
 Imagine how much could be done if such a hospital was built into an airship that can land on any reasonably flat space.

-The current jetliner used needs about half a day of re-organisation before it can start receiving patients.
+The current jetliner used to provide medical aid needs about half a day of re-organization before it can start receiving patients.
 The airship will probably have sufficient room that this will not be necessary.

 Another surveillance idea is the idea of reviving the tethered observation balloon.
 Instead of a pair of guys in a basket with binoculars and a telephone, the balloon (aerostat) would instead mount a box of high tech sensors, with the operators comfortable in a M113 beneath.

-Larry Altersitz: “A few solar panels on the top for daylight power, a lightweight power cord up to the balloon for night ops, hang a thermal imager, low light TV-zoom lens under it with a digital compass reading and laser range finder (total sensor package less than 80#), you'd be able to quiet a lot of places real fast.
+Larry Altersitz: “A few solar panels on the top for daylight power, a lightweight power cord up to the balloon for night ops, hang a thermal imager, low-light TV-zoom lens under it with a digital compass reading and laser range-finder (total sensor package less than 80 lb), you'd be able to quiet a lot of places real fast.
 1 km up is the right height and you have the viewers in an M113 or M577.
 Thin kevlar on the underside to dissuade shooters and counterfire to discourage recividism.
 Think advertising balloon over a shopping center.”